 The Myford ML7 uses hardened steel pins and quick-release washers.
-The slot-heads crews allow a quick change of gears.
+The slot-head crews allow a quick change of gears.
 The nuts that hold the studs are at the back.
 That makes alterations difficult and time-consuming.
-The change wheels and the belts in an aluminum cover.
+The change wheels and the belts are in an aluminum cover.
 That protects them from wear and tear.
 The lathe does not make noise.

 The tailstock has a barrel that is 1inch in diameter.
 It has a morse taper that allows it to run heavy-duty drilling.
 The barrel makes the tailstock withstand masses that come with different applications.
-Although the tailstock makes it difficult to reach the lever, it improved the locking mechanism.
+Although the tailstock makes it challenging to reach the lever, it improved the locking mechanism.

 Speed and Motor

 The ML7 produces 640 rotations per minute.
 You increase the speed by using a bigger motor pulley.
 The maximum speed is 1000 rotations per minute.
 The increased flow of top-quality lubricant increases the performance of the lathe machine.
-The switching on and off the motor against no-load damages the motor.
+The switching on and off of the motor against no-load damages the motor.
 The ML7 has a 1/3 hp motor, although the new model has a ½ hp motor.

-Overview of the Super 7
+Overview of the MyFord Super 7

-The Super 7 is the improved version of the ML7.
+The MyFord Super 7 is the improved version of the ML7.
 It has a spindle supported by the front bearing that delivers impressive results.
 That is very fast for a lathe.
 The Super 7 has a 0.75 hp motor that allows it to pull 2,000 rotations per minute.
 The powerful motor makes 1,425 rotations per minute.

 - 16 speeds